Barford's latest body of work reflects on Truth & Lies and Fear & Love.

 A survey of the most important figurine pieces, including the series Love Is...

 A selection of Barford's early works made from found figurines.

-Commissioned by Animate Projects, funded by Arts Council England and Channel 4, Damaged Goods marks Barford’s first venture into animated film
+Commissioned by Animate Projects, funded by Arts Council England and Channel 4 in 2008, Damaged Goods marks Barford’s first venture into animated film